ramy-khabbaz/MGCP/README.md

 mgcp binary encode "0101010011110110" 4 4 2
 ```

-Recover the binary message from a corrupted sequence (the 6th and 7th bits are deleted and the 20th is substituted):
+Recover the binary message from a corrupted sequence (the 6th and 7th bits of the codeword are deleted and the 20th is substituted):

 ```bash
 mgcp binary decode "0101000011111011010111110111001010101100010010100101101100100011"